PersimMonMon/Web-Practice-/README.md

     Makes our code more organized into one object
     Use multiple values together
     Can be used to display all values at once

+    Dot Notation - to access property of objects Bracket Notation - let us use properties that don't work with dot notation